-According to the Division of Motor Vehicles in North Carolina, a custom-built vehicle is one that is "completely reconstructed or assembled from new or used parts."
-Glider kits and custom-assembled vehicles also fall under the category of "custom built."
+According to the Division of Motor Vehicles in North Carolina, a custom-built vehicle is one that is entirely rebuilt from new or used parts.
+Glider kits and custom-assembled vehicles also fall under the category of "custom-built."
 Such a vehicle must be registered with the North Carolina Division of Motor Vehicles (DMV).

-You should list the make as "custom built" and the year the vehicle was built should be listed under "year."
+You should list the make as "custom-built" and the year the vehicle was built should be listed under "year."
 When you register a custom-built vehicle, the title is branded "reconstructed."
 The process is similar to the steps you take to register a regular vehicle, but there are some added requirements.

 Registering and titling a custom-built vehicle is not much different from titling any other motor vehicle.

 - An Affidavit for Custom/Replica Built Vehicle (Form MVR-55), which is a notarized statement that describes the vehicle's assembly from new and used parts.

 - An inspector's report, as this special type of vehicle must be inspected for safety and drivability.